News/Events

 Map of Habitat Structures with GPS Locations

 When Lake Wallenpaupack was built in the 1920’s, construction crews removed all of the structures in the Wallenpaupack Valley to make way for the lake.
-Some years however, crews are busy putting structures back in the lake, albeit a different kind of structure.
+Nearly 100 years later, crews are busy putting structures back in the lake, albeit a different kind of structure.
 Early in 2013, the Lake Wallenpaupack Watershed Management District partnered with the PA Fish and Boat Commission (PFBC) to improve fish habitat in the lake through their Cooperative Habitat Improvement Program (CHIP).
 The CHIP program utilizes the resources and expertise of the PFBC and the local knowledge of groups like the Lake Wallenpaupack Watershed District.
-Since 2013, we’ve helped install appx.
+Between 2013 and 2018, we helped install appx.
 100 porcupine cribs in various locations around the lake.
 As with most things, covid cancelled some of our habitat plans, and changed the rest.
-We haven’t had a volunteer-scale project since then, but we’ve still been doing lots of planning work and last year we installed structures without volunteers.
+We haven’t had a volunteer-scale project since then, but we’ve still been doing lots of planning work on larger-scale projects and have installed structures without volunteers.

 In 2021, 60 “Short Vertical Plank Structures” were installed in Lake Wallenpaupack, thanks in large part to the voluntary Bass Stamp funding.
 These structures are specifically designed by fisheries biologists to provide improved habitat in impoundments (man-made lakes) lacking natural habitat.
 According to the PFBC, “Artificial fish habitat may provide opportunities for anglers to have greater success if the artificial habitat is accessible.
 But the main objective, is to increase the abundance of submerged native habitat materials, primarily, wood and rock rubble, through engineered structure design that mimics native or natural habitat found in Pennsylvania impoundments.
 Wood and rock rubble are the key habitat elements that invertebrate and vertebrate animals use in lakes and impoundments.
 When the utilization aspect of fish habitat improvement increases the anglers’ success and provides opportunities for aquatic animals to increase in abundance and in efficiency, it is a win-win lake management tool.”